ZeldaIV/AuthServer/README.md

 # AuthServer
-An implementation of authorization and authentication based on IdentityServer and custom UI.
+An implementation of authorization and authentication based on OpenIdDict and custom UI written in Elm.

-AuthServer is meant to provide a web user interface for adding users, clients and resources to provide authorization and authentication for any app, api or other client.
+AuthServer is meant to provide a web user interface for adding users, clients and custom scopes to provide authorization and authentication for any app, api or other client.

 There are a few things you need to configure before running: